Kate Winslet’s dress is a tribute to simplicity

 Less is more.
-There will be those who say that the famous phrase attributed to the architect Mies Van der Rohe has long deserved to be revised but the truth is that in terms of fashion, despite whoever it may be, its validity remains intact.
+There will be those who say that the famous phrase attributed to the architect Mies Van der Rohe has long deserved to be revised but the truth is that in terms of fashion, regardless of who it weighs, its validity is still intact.
 It is impossible to go wrong with any look when one applies that concept and it is undeniable that those who have made it their mantra can always boast of elegance.
 Two very clear examples of what we talk about has been left to us by the Emmy Awards ceremony by the hand of Elizabeth Olsen and Kate Winslet.

 In pristine white came the star of Witch, Scarlet and Vision With an ethereal piece with a wide silhouette, a v-neckline both in the front and back, and wavy sleeves, it could well have been the wedding choice of any millennial bride.
 Neither very modern nor very classic, this dress had the right qualities to be one of those timeless jewels typical of a good wardrobe because you know that they do not understand trends but they do understand glamor.